Project-OtaWilma/OtaWilmaMobile/README.md

 ## Short TOS

- This app stores and handles data which is the property of Espoo.
-The dev takes not responsibility for the data you use this application to store.
+This app stores and handles data owned by Espoo and Visma.
+The developer takes no responsibility for the data you use this application to store.
 Download and install only at your own risk.
-The developer does not take any responsibility for the misuse of the malfunctioning of this app.
+The developer does not take any responsibility for the misuse or the malfunctioning of this app.